raylutz/audit-engine-docsite/docs/about/privacy.md

 ## California "Shine the Light" Law/Your California Privacy Rights

-California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits consumers who are California residents, to request and obtain from us once a year, free of charge, information about the categories of personal information (as defined in the Shine the Light law), if any, that we disclosed in the preceding calendar year to third parties for those third parties' direct marketing purposes. **Our disclosure requirements apply only if we share our consumers’ personal information with third parties for them to directly market their own products to those consumers, instead of assisting us with our own business.** If you are a California resident and would like to make such a request, contact us as provided in the "[Contact Us](#contactus)" section below.
+California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits consumers who are California residents, to request and obtain from us once a year, free of charge, information about the categories of personal information (as defined in the Shine the Light law), if any, that we disclosed in the preceding calendar year to third parties for those third parties' direct marketing purposes. **Our disclosure requirements apply only if we share our consumers’ personal information with third parties for them to directly market their own products to those consumers, instead of assisting us with our own business.** If you are a California resident and would like to make such a request, contact us as provided in the "[Contact Us](contactus.md)" page.

 ## CCPA Disclosures and Rights; Do Not Sell